Mikejo5000/vsts-docs-pr/docs/_shared/qa-choose-msa-azuread-account2.md

 	<img src="./_img/old-azuread-signin.png" alt="Old sign-in for work or school accounts" style="border: 1px solid #CCCCCC">

-	Your identity is authenticated by your organization's directory in Azure AD, which controls access to your Azure DevOps organization.
+	Your identity is authenticated by your organization's directory in Azure Active Directory, which controls access to your Azure DevOps organization.

 *	Select **Personal account** if you used your Microsoft account with Azure DevOps.
 For example, select this option if you used to sign in to Azure DevOps here: